Welcome

 Venice - The Abandoned City - The Protagonists

 I asked Dougers and Snappers to provide background detail for the characters they would use searching the Abandoned City of Venice and I'm posting them here in full, as much because they are germane to the game as because they're a fun read in their own right.
+Well I found them a fun read at least.
 No pictures :( Sorry.
+The other point about these back stories is that it enabled me to flesh out the characterisation so that each participant character in the game didn't have the same stats.

 Sir Douglas d’Emfore